There are plenty of people who successfully made a career change at the age of 40 or above:

 One of the greatest mistakes people make when they want to try something new, is they never talk to people living the life they want.

 If you only talk to friends who have not changed their career in 30 years, what kind of advice do you think they will give you?
 They are going to give you the advice that they live by.
 If they have spent 30 years in the same career, they most likely feel the stability of career is essential to their life.

 In life, your actions often mirror your beliefs.
 Someone who wants to start a business should not ask for advice from someone who never started one.

-A person who never took the risk of starting a business is most likely risk adverse.
+A person who never took the risk of starting a business is most likely risk-averse.
 Consequently, they are going to speak on the fact that most businesses fail within the first five years.

 Instead, if you talk to someone who is running a business, they will advice you on the difficulties of starting a business.
 However, they will also share with you how they overcame those difficulties, as well as the benefits of being a business owner.

-If you want to overcome your fears and self-doubt associated with changing your career at 40, you are going to need to talk to people who have successfully managed a career change.
+If you want to overcome your fears and self-doubt associated with starting a new career at 40, you are going to need to talk to people who have successfully managed a career change.

 They are going to provide you a realistic perspective on the difficulties surrounding the endeavor, but they are also going to help you believe it is possible.

 Studies show the sources of your beliefs include,

 “environment, events, knowledge, past experiences, visualization etc. One of the biggest misconceptions people often harbor is that belief is a static, intellectual concept.
 Nothing can be farther from truth!
 Beliefs are a choice.
 We have the power to choose our beliefs.”